CarstenKnop/SmokeMachineTimer/ESP32_Remote_Control_Specification.md

 - Persist the selected channel in EEPROM with validation on boot (magic + version guards).
 Invalid or unsupported entries trigger a factory reset of the channel storage segment.
 - Apply the stored channel to the Wi-Fi/ESP-NOW radio after any temporary scan completes.
-- When a new channel is selected via the debug interface, send the `SET_CHANNEL` protocol message to the active timer while the remote is still tuned to the previous channel, then retune the remote once the request is queued.
-This ordering guarantees both endpoints remain in sync and prevents timers from timing out on the first post-hop query.
+- When a new channel is selected via the debug interface, enqueue the `SET_CHANNEL` protocol message with the timer and wait for a positive ACK before retuning the remote.
+During this window outgoing channel hops are serialized so retries do not overlap.
+The ACK-driven hop keeps both ends aligned and avoids timers timing out on the first post-hop query.
+- Distinguish persistent (`SetChannel`) vs transient (`ForceChannel`) hops.
+Persistent updates raise the new `ProtocolFlags::ChannelPersist` bit so timers write EEPROM after the ACK; transient hops clear the bit so diagnostics and scans can bounce across channels without overwriting the stored selection.
 - Provide a channel survey that asynchronously scans 2.4 GHz channels 1–13, ranks them by AP count and aggregate RSSI, and exposes the ordered list to the UI.
 The survey parks the radio back on the stored channel when finished.
 - Minimise flash wear: do not rewrite EEPROM if the chosen channel already matches the stored value.
 - Notify CommManager when the stored channel changes so that discovery, pairing, and existing peers hop immediately.